liferay-mobile/liferay-android-sdk-oauth/README.md

 #### Internal WebView

 The instructions bellow give you an idea of the required steps to authenticate using an internal WebView in your app.
-It's very important that you read and run the [sample app](sample-webview/), [MainActivity.java](sample-webview/src/main/java/com/liferay/mobile/sample/activity/MainActivity.java) contains most of the interesting code.
+It's very important that you read and run the [sample app](sample-webview/src/main/java/com/liferay/mobile/sample/activity/MainActivity.java).

 Create a `OAuthWebView` instance within your app layout XML file: